 If you don't already have a storage account for your Qualys virtual scanners you'll need to create one at this time.
 1) Give the storage account a name following Microsoft Azure guidelines.
 The name cannot be changed later.
-2) Choose the deployment model "Resource manager".
-3) Choose "Use existing" for the resource group, and select the group created in the previous step.
+2) The default deployment model is Resource Manager.
+3) Select the resource group created in the previous step.
 Other recommended settings are shown in the image below.

 Prior to deploying the Qualys Virtual Scanner in Azure, you must first create a virtual scanner in the Qualys Cloud Platform, assign it a distinct scanner name and record the exact personalization code.

-Make these settings: 1) Give the virtual scanner a name.
+1) Give the virtual machine a name.
 This is the name that will appear in the Virtual machines list in Microsoft Azure.
 Tip - Use the scanner name assigned to the virtual scanner in Qualys for easy identification.
-2) The User name is your personalization code, retrieved from the Qualys platform, with a 'u' prepended: “u2009XXXXXXXXXX”.
-3) Choose "Use existing" for the resource group, and select the group created in the first step.

 - Since Qualys Virtual Scanner is a locked-down Linux appliance, managed completely from the Qualys Cloud Platform, Azure username, password and SSH public key are not used for any kind of authentication but rather as a mechanism to pass configuration information from Azure Cloud to the appliance.

-- Azure passwords should not contain these 2 special characters: ":" and "@".
+- Azure passwords should not contain these special characters: : @ & < > - " ' \

 Your scanner will update and connect to the Qualys Cloud Platform.
 This process may take some time, depending on location.
 Once connected, you'll be able to use your Azure scanner from the Qualys Cloud Platform as you would any virtual scanner appliance.